Introduction

 Using Abaqus for the simulation of the curing process in composites

 Abaqus is one of the most powerful and reliable tools for simulating curing in composites.
 To achieve this, you can use a set of its Fortran-based subroutines based on your desired parameters and models.
 For example, subroutines such as DISP, HETVAL, USDFLD, UEXPAN, and UMAT can be utilized.
 DISP applies curing temperatures, HETVAL calculates the internal heat generated during the curing process due to chemical reactions, UEXPAN calculates and assigns non-mechanical strains, including thermal and chemical, and finally, UMAT defines the material’s mechanical behavior.
 In one of our packages, we used these subroutines to simulate curing behavior using the Chile(Alpha) and Chile(T) models.
 However, in the current package, we aim to present a more advanced topic: the implementation of viscoelastic and path-dependent models in Abaqus subroutines to simulate the residual stresses generated during the curing process of composites.
+Using such models, the results are more realistic compared to those of the linear elastic ones in our intermediate package.

 What is included in this package